Co-op Student of the Year

 Nominating employers are required to submit:

 - Employer Nomination Form

-- One typewritten, signed recommendation letter on company letterhead (2 pages maximum, 1 inch margins, 10 pt font minimum), commenting on student's performance in the workplace
+- One typewritten, signed recommendation letter on company letterhead (two pages maximum, one-inch margins, 10 pt font minimum), commenting on student's performance in the workplace

 Nomination packages must be one PDF document with the following items presented in the order below: